The Whole Town's Talking

-The Whole Town's Talking (released in the UK as Passport to Fame) is a 1935 American comedy film starring Edward G. Robinson as a law-abiding man who bears a striking resemblance to a killer, with Jean Arthur as his love interest.
-It was directed by John Ford from a screenplay by Jo Swerling and Robert Riskin based on a story by W.R.
-Burnett originally published in Collier's in August 1932.
-Burnett was also the author of the source material for Robinson's screen break-through, Little Caesar.
-The film The Whole Town's Talking (1926) has no story connection to this film.
+The Whole Town's Talking (released in the United Kingdom as Passport to Fame) is a 1935 American crime comedy film starring Edward G. Robinson as a mild-mannered advertising clerk who bears a striking resemblance to an escaped convict, with Jean Arthur as his love interest.
+It was directed by John Ford from a screenplay by Jo Swerling and Robert Riskin, based on the short story "Jail Breaker" by W. R. Burnett, originally published in Collier's in August 1932.
+Burnett was also the author of the source material for Robinson's screen breakthrough, Little Caesar (1931).